opsxcq/blog/content/post/abusing-insecure-docker-deployments.md

 You can access devices with `--device`, but in our case, we will map the root file system (`/`) to the container and have access to it.

-Since there is no docker client inside this container, the very first step is to setup the docker client and its dependencies inside our target container.
+Since there is no docker client inside this container, the next step is to setup the docker client and its dependencies inside our target container.
 Just run the command bellow and everything will be done.